felipealbrecht/DeepBlue-Manual/01-basics/01-03-user-key.md

 ## User key
 The *user key* is your DeepBlue identification.
 It is **secret** and **must not be shared**, even with co-workers.
-Contact us if you have any problem with your key, please, contact us.
+Contact us if you have any problem with your key.

 The [echo](http://deepblue.mpi-inf.mpg.de/api.html#api-echo) command can be used to verify the *user key*.
-The following code is an example of how can you verify your *user key*.
+The following code shows how can you verify your *user key*.
 Remember to change ```user_key = "userkey123"``` to your proper user key.

 ```python